These are the Conditions of Hire of the Village Hall. (For Site Use Terms and Conditions click here)

 The HIRER is to ensure that, where alcohol is available, it is not to be served to children under the age of eighteen.
 The requirements of The Licensing Act 2003 as amended by the Mandatory Licensing Conditions Order 2010 are to be applied strictly.

-The maximum function capacity of the Hall is as allowed by the Local Authority and the HIRER undertakes that these limits shall not be exceeded:
+The maximum occupancy of rooms within the Hall is as allowed by the Local Authority and the HIRER undertakes that these limits shall not be exceeded.
+These limits are quoted where appropriate on this website.

 The Hall is fully DDA compliant.